aleckretch/QRPrice/README.md

 # QRPrice
 Scan a QR code and determine its price on Amazon

-Authors:

-Alec Kretch

-Kyle Knez

-Josh Redpath

-Mike Finley
+Authors: Alec Kretch, Kyle Knez, Josh Redpath, and Mike Finley